Practice Notes

 See id.

-23. For example, FORSCOM could run an annual competition
+23. For example, FORSCOM could run an annual

-criteria, cost, impact across all of FORSCOM, and ease of implementation before awarding amounts of RDT&E to
+among other criteria, cost, impact across all of FORSCOM, and ease of implementation before awarding

-further develop the proposed projects.
+amounts of RDT&E to further develop the proposed projects.

 24. See supra note 8 and accompanying text.